Sammy Crooks

 Samuel Dickinson Crooks (16 January 1908 – 3 February 1981) was an English footballer who played as outside forward or outside right for Derby County in the mid-war era.
 He was one of the best-known footballers of the 1920s and 1930s and was capped 26 times by England.

 Early life

 Crooks was born at Bearpark, County Durham, one of a family of 17 children.
 After leaving school, he worked in the coal-mines and played for the colliery team and then for Tow Law Town in his spare time until problems with rheumatism forced him to abandon his career underground.
 When his health was restored he joined Durham City in June 1926 and made 16 appearances for them in the Third Division (North).

-Derby County and England
+Playing career

+Club career

-By April 1927, he had been spotted by George Jobey and was signed for Derby County for a fee of £300, making his debut for The Rams in a 2–1 win over Leicester City on 10 September 1927.
+By April 1927, Crooks had been spotted by George Jobey and was signed for Derby County for a fee of £300, making his debut for The Rams in a 2–1 win over Leicester City on 10 September 1927.
 Between 1927 and 1946 he played 445 games for the Rams, scoring 111 goals.
 During this period, County were twice runners-up in the Football League, in 1930 and 1936.